Minimalism and Social Media – What Happens When you Unfollow Everyone?

-You won’t be surprised if I tell you that you’re wasting your time on social media.
-Ok, if you’re a business owner there is probably a good reason to tweet and post stuff online, but if you’re a regular dude who has not yet decided towards where he should direct his life, there is a 99.99% chance that you’re simply wasting your life scrolling and liking stuff on social media.
+OK, if you’re a business owner there is probably a good reason to tweet and post stuff online.
+But if you’re a regular dude who has not yet decided towards where he should direct his life, there is a 99.99% chance that you’re simply wasting your life scrolling and liking stuff on social media.

-I’m sure that most of the people using the internet can’t imagine their lives without these mediums.
+These days, people can’t imagine their lives without these mediums.
 They do help, to be honest.
 They connect people.
 They are a great way to spread the news.
-By properly using social media you can increase your business, market share.
-Still, we all know what’s the dark side of social media: procrastination, lack of in-person communication, time wasted, relationship ruined.
+By properly using social media you can increase your sales.
+However, we all know what’s the dark side of social media: procrastination, lack of in-person communication, time wasted, relationship ruined.

-Over the past one year, I have been trying to be productive in every single moment in my life.
+In the last year, I have been trying to be more productive.
+To do more in less time.
 Not that I’m working constantly.
 I do rest sometimes.
 But while I’m working I want to be focused and 100% involved in the work I’m doing.
 However, things get slippery and out of hand.
-Sometimes I catch myself doing things I don’t want.
-Things that only waste my time and aren’t helping me finish the work I’m doing.

-The number one reason I procrastinate, and probably that’s the main reason you do it as well, are the social media channels we all have access to.
-Even though the initial purpose of these platforms was to keep us connected, they’ve become huge time wasters and destroyers of lives.1
+The number one reason I procrastinate – and probably that’s the main reason you stall project yourself – is the social media channels we all have access to.
+Even though the initial purpose of these platforms was to keep us connected, to make our lives easier, they’ve become huge time wasters and destroyers of lives.1

 And what happens when you get a response?
 Your tiny planet notification gets a little 1 and you’re eager to click it: